Viveka-L/AWS-PROJECTS/CodeWhisperer/Event-Driven/README.md

 # Event-Driven Architecture with AWS: A Guide

 **Introduction:**
 Welcome to the guide on how to set up an event-driven architecture on AWS.
-This README provides an overview of the steps detailed in the blog titled [AWS Event-Driven Architecture](https://medium.com/@kevinkiruri/aws-event-driven-architecture-098db8bee1b0), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).

 ## Steps
 1. Create an S3 Bucket
 2. Create an SNS Topic